jacksone4296/jacksone4296.github.io/_posts/2018-12-21-Flag-Final.md

 * * *
+Each part of the code held some significant value.
+The size was the only number by itself in the whole program.
+The width, height and size is what I used to measure the whole construction.
+Everything in my code is from these 4 lines,
 -   Explain the code you posted by telling us about each argument.
 -   Then tell us how your code section fits into the whole.

 This is what was the basis of my code, it made everything else I used.
 The size function was used in every single line of code one way or another.
+For example when doing the circles and star I used the height and divided that by 4 to get the radius.
+From there I multiplied and divided by the needed amount to get the number I actually needed just by using 1 line of code.
+So with a single line of code I could do so much more than I origonally could .

 ## Program code